-The natural landscape is hands down photogenic, charming and homely.
+The natural landscape is hands down photogenic, charming, and homely.
 It’s probably sounding like we’re giving the state friendlike qualities.
-But it’s true that the warm, welcoming and friendly nature of the people occupying the Palmetto state is what makes up the state’s personality.
+But it’s true that the warm, welcoming, and friendly nature of the people occupying the Palmetto state is what makes up the state’s personality.

 All things considered, moving to South Carolina is not an easy decision to make.
 So, let’s take you over some other aspects of the state that you should definitely know about before you take the leap.

 The state of South Carolina enjoys four distinct seasons.
 However, among them all, the subtropical humid heat that lasts for 4-6 months is the one that’s the biggest concern for a majority of transplants considering moving here.
-To further emphasize on the seasons, below is a short description of the climate and average temperatures you can expect.
+To further emphasize the seasons, below is a short description of the climate and average temperatures you can expect.

-Winters (December to February) - Since the state mainly has subtropical climate, the winters here are mild, never really getting destructive or severe.
+Winters (December to February) - Since the state mainly has a subtropical climate, the winters here are mild, never really getting destructive or severe.
 Residents still get to brag about getting sufficient sunlight.
 Snowfall is rare and even if seen, it is extremely light.
 Since January is the coldest month, you can expect temperatures to drop to single digits.
-However, for the rest of the winter months, temperatures range from 15F in the nights to 65F in the day.
+However, for the rest of the winter months, temperatures range from 15F in the night to 65F in the day.

 Autumn (September to November) - Fall is one of the most comfortable conditions of the state.
 Temperatures range from 50F-80F, but it’s never that hot like the summers.
 You can expect roughly 4-6 inches of rain during the autumn months, but they’re usually short moments of windy rains that are not entirely destructive in nature.
 Note - Both spring and autumn are wetter inland than the coast.

 Overall, the state of South Carolina gets to enjoy a good deal of sunshine for 8-9 months.
-So, if you’re someone who loves sunlight, wishes to embrace flip-flops and hates shoveling snow, then this could be the perfect place for you.
+So, if you’re someone who loves sunlight, wishes to embrace flip-flops, and hates shoveling snow, then this could be the perfect place for you.

 Also read: Sunniest Cities in The US

 South Carolina doesn’t have a mass public transit system for commuters because of which 92% of residents preferably get around by driving.
 A small percentage of people choose to cycle or use the humble bus services of the state.
 Most of the bus services are scattered in the midland areas, a couple serving the coastal side and ‘Pee-Dee’ regions.
 However, since things are spread out, it is much more convenient to have your own private vehicle to get around.
-Below we’ve covered 3 of the largest modes of transportation of the state.
+Below we’ve covered 3 of the largest modes of transportation in the state.

-The state of South Carolina shares its borders with just 2 states, that is North Carolina, to the southeast by the Atlantic Ocean, and to it’s southwest lies the state of Georgia across the Savannah River.
+The state of South Carolina shares its borders with just 2 states, that is North Carolina, to the southeast by the Atlantic Ocean, and to its southwest lies the state of Georgia across the Savannah River.
 Now, to help residents conveniently plug into these regions, the state has an extensive network of roadways.